 Up to once per round, the player in control gets one guess to a question.
 If the player gets it right, the player earns points, and the game continues, including a letter guess.
 If not, it becomes a free for all like normal.

 When the puzzle or game clock expires, the focus shifts to the puzzle to solve it fast.
 After finishing a question, which includes the letter guess opportunity, speed round starts with the player in control guessing a letter.
 The script then goes down the nickname list and gives each player a chance to guess a letter.
+This will repeat until a player solves the puzzle, players stop guessing letters, or the puzzle's point value goes too low.
 Players can solve the puzzle at any time during a speed round.
-Going down the nickname list will repeat until players stop guessing letters, or someone solves the puzzle.

 The highest scoring player gets two minutes to answer as many questions as possible.
 Questions may repeat but not twice in a row.